-Personal Contract Purchase (PCP) and Hire Purchase (HP) are the two most popular ways to finance a car in the UK.
+Hire Purchase (HP) and Personal Contract Purchase (PCP) are the two most popular types of car finance in the UK.
 Both let you spread the cost into monthly payments, but they work quite differently, cost different amounts, and suit different people.
-This guide breaks down exactly how each one works, what you will actually pay, and which is the better fit for your situation.
+This HP vs PCP car finance guide breaks down exactly how each one works, what you will actually pay, and which is the better fit for your situation.

 Hire Purchase is the most straightforward type of car finance.
 You borrow the full cost of the car (minus any deposit you put down) and repay it in fixed monthly amounts over an agreed term - typically between one and five years.
 Once you make the final payment, plus a small option-to-purchase fee (usually around £1 to £10), the car is officially yours.